 Your Responsibilities as a Dog Owner

 You must register your dog (s8, Dog Control Act).
-The penalty is a fine of up to 5 penalty units, which currently stands at $130 per unit.
+The penalty is a fine of up to 5 penalty units.
 All dog owners are required to microchip a dog over the age of 6 months (s15A); the general manager of the local council can order microchip implantation if the dog is seized, and the owner is liable for the cost (s15A(3)).

 It is an offence, both legally and socially, to not clean up after your dog and remove its faeces in a public place (s45).
 The penalty is a fine of up to 3 penalty units.
 Dog owners are also required to prevent their dogs from becoming or creating a nuisance in a public place.
 This means it must not behave in a way injurious or dangerous to the health of any person, or create noises that persistently occur and unreasonably interfere with the peace, comfort or convenience of any person in any premises or public place.
 Fines are up to 5 penalty units.